pypa/packaging.python.org/source/specifications/build-system-interface.rst

 Must build a .tar.gz source distribution and place it in the specified ``sdist_directory``.
 It must return the basename (not the full path) of the ``.tar.gz`` file it creates, as a unicode string.

-A .tar.gz source distribution (sdist) contains a single top-level directory called ``{name}-{version}`` (e.g. ``foo-1.0``), containing the source files of the package.
-This directory must also contain the ``pyproject.toml`` from the build directory, and a PKG-INFO file containing metadata in the format described in
-:pep:`345`.
-Although historically
-zip files have also been used as sdists, this hook should produce a gzipped tarball.
-This is already the more common format for sdists, and having a consistent format makes for simpler tooling.

-The generated tarball should use the modern POSIX.1-2001 pax tar format, which specifies UTF-8 based file names.
-This is not yet the default for the tarfile module shipped with Python 3.6, so backends using the tarfile module need to explicitly pass ``format=tarfile.PAX_FORMAT``.

 Some backends may have extra requirements for creating sdists, such as version control tools.
 However, some frontends may prefer to make intermediate sdists